michal-franc/michal-franc.github.io/hire-me.md

 permalink: /hire-me/
 ---
 <br>
 Hey, Throughout my career, I have witnessed software being build from many different angles.
+You can check my experience here - <a href="/cv.pdf">CV</a>
+If you want  to see recommendations check the bottom of the page.

 ## I have worked as:
 - Frontend